-🧬Fine-tuning Guide
+Fine-tuning Guide

-Learn all the basics of fine-tuning.
+Learn all the basics and best practices of fine-tuning.
+Beginner-friendly.

-Fine-tuning an LLM customizes its behavior, enhances domain knowledge, and optimizes performance for specific tasks.
-By fine-tuning a pre-trained model (e.g. Llama-3.1-8B) on a specialized dataset, you can:
+Fine-tuning an LLM customizes its behavior, enhances + injects knowledge, and optimizes performance for domains/specific tasks.
+For example:

-Update Knowledge: Introduce new domain-specific information.
+Update + Learn New Knowledge: Inject and learn new domain-specific information.

 Customize Behavior: Adjust the model’s tone, personality, or response style.